microsoft/ImagineCup/2-Building-a-Team/1/README.md

 # Strategies for Choosing Teammates

 What we will cover:
-- Topic 1: How to "Start With a Wave"
+- Topic 1: Your Team & Your 'Wave'
-- Topic 2: What is a wave?
+- Topic 2: Diving Deeper with Waves
 - Topic 3: Recruiting Your Team